-(heaping) cups 1-inch cubes of day-old cornbread (see headnote) — don’t be shy with the scoops, this isn’t called bread salad for nothing
+(heaping) cups 1-inch cubes of day-old cornbread (see headnote) — don’t be shy with these, this isn’t called bread salad for nothing

 shallot, peeled and minced

-- Toss tomatoes, shallot, balsamic, remaining 2 tablespoons of olive oil, and mozzarella together in bowl.
+Toss the tomatoes, marinated shallot and any vinegar in the bowl, a serious drizzle of olive oil, and mozzarella together in bowl.
 Let sit for 5 minutes while the whole deal gets juicy.
-Add in cornbread croutons and basil and let sit for at least 15 to 20 minutes, so the bread can soak up juices.
+Add in cornbread croutons and half the basil and let sit for 15 to 20 minutes, so the bread can soak up juices.

 To serve, top with flaky sea salt, the remaining basil, and another turn of black pepper.